 - A problem with the small intestine causing absorption problems (short bowel syndrome).
 Early research suggests that taking bovine colostrum does not improve the function of the bowels in patients with short bowel syndrome.

 Insufficient Evidence to Rate Effectiveness for...

 - Athletic performance.
-Developing research suggests that bovine colostrum might increase athletic performance for many, but not all, athletic activities.
-Activities that seem to benefit are jumping and bicycle sprints, but not running on a treadmill, rowing, or resistance training.
+Early research suggests that bovine colostrum might increase athletic performance for some athletic activities.
+Activities that seem to benefit are cycling and sprinting activities that are done following a previous exercise session.

 - Inflammation of the colon (colitis).
 There is some early evidence that a rectal enema containing 10% bovine colostrum might be helpful for treating colitis.